LeonardoESousa/NEMO/Tutorial/Tutorial.md

 Functional, basis set, nproc and mem are taken from the input file provided.
 The remaining parameters are the default options, which should be good enough for any application.
 Note the option `Optimize at each step:`.
 By default it is set to `yes`, which means that for each $\omega$ value, the structure will be reoptimized.
 This means that the initial structure provided in the `geom.com` file does not need to be an equilibrium structure.
 On the other hand, if you decide not to optimize at each step, then the initial structure should already be optimized.

-Now we get prompted for the `batch.sh` file and for the version of Gaussian we want to use.
+Now we get prompted for the version of Gaussian we want to use.
+We are also asked whether we want to minimize the submission of jobs.
+If yes, the calculations that can be done in parallel will be instead performed in series in a single job.
+This is useful when the time jobs spend waiting in the queue is too long.

 ```
-batch.sh
-Is this the batch script file? y ou n?
-y
 g16 or g09?
 g16
+Minimize submission of jobs: y/n
+y
 nohup: ignoring input and appending output to ‘nohup.out’
 ```